 - Availability and assortment of work

-- The company lets you work from home (because, sadly, a lot of them don’t let you work virtually).
+- Whether or not the company lets you work from home (because, sadly, a lot of them don’t let you work virtually).

 Then, I narrowed it down even further to include only the companies that are currently hiring Virtual Assistants.

 Finally, I wanted to separate the VA companies that are best for a beginner from those best for a professional.

 Now let’s go over each of these VA companies so you can see which ones are best for you.

 Here’s where you can find entry-level Virtual Assistant jobs.

 All these companies are legitimate, reputable and used by many individuals and companies who need VAs but if you’re not quite ready to start, here’s my guide that teaches you how to become a Virtual Assistant with no experience.

 If you’re looking for the best Virtual Assistant job for beginners, 24/7 Virtual Assistant tops the list for a reason: They hire VA’s of different skill levels, adjusting the pay according to your skills.